 As you might have gathered from its name, Anime.js is an animation library.
 Within its features, it's lightweight and has a simple and powerful API.
 Moreover, it works with most browsers, like Chrome, Safari, Opera, and Firefox.

-You can take a look at the official TypeScript documentation here.
+Do you want to learn more about this language?
+You can start by looking at the official TypeScript documentation.
 Also, get in touch with the TypeScript community through any of these channels!
 If you like learning on your own, here are some essentials to get you started:

 There are plenty of online courses available if that’s more your speed.